Breaches of Academic Integrity

 Minor formatting errors in referencing style may also suggest the need for skills development and an educational response, rather than to treat the behavior as minor or more serious plagiarism.

 An educative response by its nature is non-punitive; it does not include deducting marks beyond the parameters of the usual marks allocated to the demonstration of referencing skills.
 In this instance, allocating a mark of zero is not an educative response.
 An educative response is most appropriate in the student’s first term.

 Self-plagiarism involves the presentation of one’s own work for more than one assessment without acknowledgment and referencing.
 Examples include the reuse of all or part of one’s own work that has already been submitted for assessment in another unit or given academic credit without acknowledgment.

 Another form of plagiarism is called ‘washing’, where Google Translate or other similar services are used to translate a plagiarised assessment into another language and then back again into English.
-It involves automatically substituted generated synonyms and phrases that create what seems to be a new document’.
-‘Washing’ is unacceptable and indicates an intention to dishonestly present work that is not the student’s own work, and to disguise plagiarism.
+It involves automatically substituted generated synonyms and phrases that creates what seems to be a new document.
+‘Washing’ is unacceptable and indicates an intention to dishonestly present work that is not the student’s own work and to disguise plagiarism.